BingusBoingus-Developer-Team/BingusBoingus/README.md

 🪄 Features (not really):

-Commandless Command: Our bot's most advanced feature is the absence of commands.
-Yes, you read that right; it does nothing, and it does it superbly...
-Because it doesn't exist yet

 Random Responses: BingusBoingus excels at delivering responses that are both baffling and comical.
 Ask it a question, and you might get a recipe for mashed potatoes in return.

 Virtual Tea Party: Join the bot in its daily virtual tea party where it discusses the weather with itself.